phat-vtcf/transformers/notebooks/stt/README.md

 ## Original Repository

+The original repository *'aims to make cutting-edge NLP easier to use for everyone'*.
 In this repository we reproduced the Speech-to-Text (STT) inference using the wav2vec2 Transformer model implemented in the Hugging Face library.
 The model is based on Facebook's Wav2Vec2, which is pretrained and fine-tuned on 960 hours audio data with 16kHz from LibriSpeech.

 The model acheived 1.8/3.3 WER on the clean test data sets in experiments by Hugging Face. wav2vec 2.0 with one hour labled data outperforms the previous state-of-art model on the 100 hour subset.
 Hence, the model demonstrates the high accuracy with limited amount of data.